The U.S. Coast Guard has standards and expectations like every other branch of the military.

 The Coast Guard regularly inspects ‘Coasties’ for tattoos and brands in order to make sure they remain in compliance.

-The military branch does not allow tattoos on the head, scalp, face, neck, or hands.
+The military branch does not allow tattoos on the head, scalp, face, or majority of the hands.

 Otherwise, tattoos on the neck and hands are generally not authorized unless you are granted a waiver.